skypto/content-md/tools/01-installations.md

 + [Git](https://git-scm.com/) (Only if you're on a Windows.
 Should already be installed on Mac/Linux)

 All downloaded?
 Great!
-You now have one badass development environment!!
+You now have one badass development environment!

 ---
 ##### WORTH CONSIDERING